vi6120/face-auth-app/README.md

 1. Copy this to your Github
 2. Sign into your Streamlit
 3. Deploy the app.py from the github repo on you Streamlit

+## Disclaimer
+This is for Educational and Learning purpose only